chingu-voyages/soloproject-tier2-bookfinder/README.md

 *Functionality*
 - [ ] Make an API call to Google Books API and handle loading, resolved, and error conditions
-- [ ] Iterate over the returned results, and pass in individual book data into your book card component.
+- [ ] Accept book search terms in the search input element and search for matching books when the 'Search' button is clicked.
+Iterate over the returned results to display the book cards with the information noted above.

 *Other*
 - [ ] Your repo needs to have a robust `README.md` (See [Keys to a Well-Written Readme](https://medium.com/chingu/keys-to-a-well-written-readme-55c53d34fe6d))
 - [ ] Before submitting make sure that there are no errors in the developer console
-- Anticipate and handle any edge cases.
+- [ ] Anticipate and handle any edge cases.
 Think about what the user will see and how the app should handle edge cases such as these:
   - [ ] Does entering random data, such as a mix of alphbetic, numeric, and special characters in the search input result in an error?